John James Smith

 Brief Life History of John James

 When John James Smith was born in 1843, in Bristol, England, United Kingdom, his father, John Smith, was 28 and his mother, Amelia Sutton Willie, was 31.
-He married Mary Jane Lindrea on 11 November 1869, in Stoke Bishop, Gloucestershire, England, United Kingdom.
+He married Mary Jane Lindrea on 11 November 1869, in Stoke Bishop, Bristol, England, United Kingdom.
 They were the parents of at least 1 son and 1 daughter.

 Photos and Memories (0)